Supreme Court Denies Appeal In SBC Deregulation Ruling

-The Cox appeal argued that SBC, Oklahoma's largest telephone provider, did not provide sufficient evidence to justify deregulation.
-It said there was no evidence that deregulating SBC, now AT&T, will result in lower prices and more choices for Oklahoma consumers.
+Cox also argued there was no evidence that deregulating SBC, which is now AT&T, will result in lower prices and more choices for Oklahoma consumers.

 Cox was joined in the appeal by AARP Oklahoma.

-The three-member commission voted 2-1 for the deregulation order, with Commissioner Bob Anthony providing the dissenting vote.
+The three-member commission voted 2-to-1 for the deregulation order, with Commissioner Bob Anthony providing the dissenting vote.